 How it feels in your eye

-A contact lens that is put in the wrong way round will generally be more uncomfortable and may feel slightly like it is lightly scraping your eye.
+A contact lens that is put in the wrong way round will generally be more uncomfortable and may feel slightly scratchy, like an eyelash in your eye.
 It won’t sit comfortably on the curvature of your eye and will easily move from the centre.
 It may even pop out.

 How your vision looks

 The most obvious sign that your contact lens in the wrong way around will be your vision.
 If you put your lens in and your vision is still blurry, remove your contact lens, pop the lens the other way around and then rinse it in solution before reinserting it.